-The Role of Faculty Mentorship in Project-Based Learning
+The Role of Faculty Mentorship in Industry-Integrated Project-Based Experiential Learning

 Most of our student consulting projects are well underway this semester ( and so far, they’re going pretty well!).
 The students typically start off their engagements by learning more about their host company’s business model, product, and industry.
 Most of our projects are 13-weeks in length since we exclude the first and last week of the semester.
 After about 4-6 weeks, the students are getting into the weeds of the project and beginning to think strategically about helping their host company based on the intended outcomes…

 We took the time to catch-up with LD Metcalfe, a CapSource mentor running a similar program at William and Mary.
 We interviewed him about how he recommends managing these projects as a faculty mentor.
 We put together an overview of faculty expectations within the Project Based Learning environment so we can help them maximize the overall outcomes for all parties…

 Project-Based Learning, or PBL, represents a shift in the learning environment from the four walls of the classroom to the boardroom.
 In a Project-Based Learning experience, participating students benefit from both academic and professional mentorships.
 Although students are responsible for interacting with their project clients, faculty members provide students with the necessary structure, guidance, and academic theories that can be used to approach real-world challenges they are facing throughout their consulting projects…